Prapthi564/DP-700-Microsoft-Fabric-Data-Engineer/Instructions/Labs/09-real-time-analytics-eventstream.md

----
-lab:
-    title: 'Ingest real-time data with Eventstream in Microsoft Fabric'
-    module: 'Ingest real-time data with Eventstream in Microsoft Fabric'
----
-# Ingest real-time data with Eventstream in Microsoft Fabric
+# Lab 5: Ingest real-time data with Eventstream in Microsoft Fabric

 Eventstream is a feature in Microsoft Fabric that captures, transforms, and routes real-time events to various destinations.
 You can add event data sources, destinations, and transformations to the eventstream.